leon4rd/test/README.md

-## The urge to sing the Lion King song is just a whim away.
+## What is worse then finding a worm in your Apple?
+Finding half a worm in your Apple.